 From the Vine – Mosquitos

-If you have spent any time outside since the hurricane, then you are aware that we have a mosquito issue in southeastern NC.
-It is hard to even walk to the car without being attacked by a hungry flock of these pest who are waiting to ambush you.
+An evening planned sitting on the patio can be ruined by buzzing and biting mosquitos.
+The recent rains that we have had will lead to a hatch of mosquitos that will be looking to make you a quick snack.
 If the bite isn’t bad enough, mosquitos can transmit several viruses to humans which can not only cause health issues, but can also be deadly.
 Reducing mosquito populations helps reduce both the nuisance biting aspect as well as the risk of exposure to mosquito-borne diseases, such as Zika, West Nile, or other viruses transmitted by mosquitos.

 Personal protection strategies include wearing long sleeve shirts and pants while outside, and applying mosquito repellants.
 Consumer Reports conducted testing on mosquito repellants and found those containing DEET, Oil of Eucalyptus, or Picaridin offered better protection than repellants made with natural plant oils such as citronella and lemongrass.
 Make sure you read and follow the labels of any repellants and apply at recommended rates and intervals.